A tutorial on learning from preferences and choices with Gaussian Processes: Problems arising in the modelling of preference relations

 \begin{enumerate} \itemsep0.1em \item \textit{Limit of discernibility}.
 As discussed in Section \ref{sec:pref}, all asymmetric and negatively transitive preference relations can be thought to be originated by a utility function according to:

 However, consider two objects $\bx,\by$ whose utilities can barely be discerned by Alice, and a third object $\bz$ whose utility is between that of $\bx$ and $\by$.
 In this case, Alice may either not be able to state her preference for $\bz$ compared to $\bx,\by$ (violating negative transitivity), or state a wrong preference (violating asymmetry or negative transitivity). \item \textit{Additive noise.} Another potential issue arises in the case the observed utility function differs from the true utility function (due to disturbances, measurement errors).
 In this situation, Alice states $\bx \succ \by$ if the observed utility of $\bx$ is greater than the observed utility of $\by$, i.e.,\ $o(\bx)>o(\by)$.
-The observation error is commonly assumed to be additive Gaussian, that is $o(\bx)=u(\bx)+v_x$ and $o(\by)=u(\by)+v_y$, where $v_x,v_y$ are two independent and Gaussian distributed variables with zero mean and variance $\sigma^2_v$.
-Due to the observation error, preferences may violate asymmetry or negative transitivity or both. \item \textit{Multiple utilities.} Often the apparent violation of asymmetry and negative transitivity can be explained as the result of the intersection of several primitive preferences.
+In random-utility models \citep{mcfadden1974,mcfadden1978}, the observation error is commonly assumed to be additive Gaussian, that is $o(\bx)=u(\bx)+v_x$ and $o(\by)=u(\by)+v_y$, where $v_x,v_y$ are Gaussian distributed variables with zero mean and variance $\sigma^2_v$.
+Due to the observation error, preferences may violate asymmetry or negative transitivity or both.
+Another common distribution for the error is the Gumbel distribution, which we will discuss in Section \ref{sec:PL}. \item \textit{Multiple utilities.} Often the apparent violation of asymmetry and negative transitivity can be explained as the result of the intersection of several primitive preferences.
 For instance, in the home-temperature example, Alice may compare temperatures based on two utility functions: relax $u_1$ and fitness $u_2$.
 Given two temperatures $\bx,\by$, Alice may prefer $\bx \succ \by$ under $u_1$ and $\by \succ \bx$ under $u_2$ leading to conflictual preferences. \end{enumerate}

 We will now discuss how we can change the previous model to account for these issues.